Children & Youth

 Every summer, the Leela Academy hosts a week-long camp for children ages 5-12.
 The camp provides children with the opportunity to study kathak dance and Hindustani classical music in an immersive environment with some of the world’s most renowned artists and educators.
 The camp is held in California and proudly hosts students from across the country.

 Each year the Leela Academy hosts a youth summit for children ages 13-17.
 The summit provides students with immersive learning experiences in kathak dance and Hindustani classical music as well as leadership development training.
-Participants at the youth summit engage with critical issues ranging from identity, immigration, gender and more while developing core leadership skills such as public speaking, team facilitation, debate and advocacy and more.
+Participants at the youth summit engage with critical issues ranging from identity, immigration, and gender while developing core leadership skills such as public speaking, team facilitation, debate, advocacy, and more.

 Leela Youth Dance Company